s-chathuranga-j/cypress-smart-tests/README.md

 ## Features

 - Define dependencies between test cases
-- Automatically skip dependent tests if the parent test fails
+- Automatically skip dependent tests if the parent test fails with fail-fast option
 - Selectively execute tests based on environment variables, feature flags, or other conditions
 - Add custom before/after hooks to individual tests for setup and cleanup
 - Clear console output showing what was skipped and why
-- Optional failFast mode to stop after any parent failure
 - Easy-to-use API with minimal intrusion

 ## Installation